haydenchiu/2023-09-11_git_history/README.md

     - `log --oneline`: shows the log in condenced format
     - this may open a terminal program called `less` that lets you scroll.
     - use `q` to quit out of less.

+- `diff`: shows you the difference between your changes and last known git state.
+    - `diff --staged`: shows you the diff of the files in the staging area.
+- `restore --staged <FILE>`: unstages <FILE> from the staging area.